Microsoft plans to launch dedicated Xbox cloud gaming hardware – TechCrunch

 What Microsoft clearly wants to do is expand the overall Xbox ecosystem, even if that means it sells fewer dedicated high-powered consoles.
 The company likens this to the music industry’s transition to cloud-powered services backed by all-you-can-eat subscription models.

 “We believe that games, that interactive entertainment, aren’t really about hardware and software.
 It’s not about pixels.
 It’s about people.
-Games bring people together,”

-said Microsoft’s Xbox head Phil Spencer.
+Games bring people together,” said Microsoft’s Xbox head Phil Spencer.
 “Games build bridges and forge bonds, generating mutual empathy among people all over the world.
-Joy and community -that’s why we’re here.”
+Joy and community — that’s why we’re here.”

 It’s worth noting that Microsoft says it’s not doing away with dedicated hardware, though, and is already working on the next generation of its console hardware — but don’t expect a new Xbox console anytime soon.